yehaha9876/gitlab/doc/development/fe_guide/performance.md

 ### Animations

 Only animate `opacity` & `transform` properties.
-Other properties (such as `top`, `left`, `margin`, and `padding) all cause Layout to be recalculated, which is much more expensive.
-For details on this, see "Styles that Affect Layout" of [High Performance Animations][high-perf-animations].
+Other properties (such as `top`, `left`, `margin`, and `padding`) all cause Layout to be recalculated, which is much more expensive.
+For details on this, see "Styles that Affect Layout" in [High Performance Animations][high-perf-animations].

 If you _do_ need to change layout (e.g. a sidebar that pushes main content over), prefer [FLIP][flip] to change expensive